$\infty$-Operads as Analytic Monads: Analytic Functors

-\begin{lemma} Consider an adjunction \begin{enumerate}[(i)] \item If $G$ preserves $\kappa$-filtered colimits, then $F$ preserves $\kappa$-compact objects.
+Three special cases of this result are listed in the following corollary: \begin{cor} Consider an adjunction \begin{enumerate}[(i)] \item If $G$ preserves $\kappa$-filtered colimits, then $F$ preserves $\kappa$-compact objects.
 If equivalences in $\mathcal{C}$ are detected by mapping out of $\kappa$-compact objects, then the converse is true. \item If $G$ preserves geometric realizations, then $F$ preserves projective objects.
 If equivalences in $\mathcal{C}$ are detected by mapping out of projective objects, then the converse is true. \item If $G$ preserves sifted colimits, then $F$ preserves compact projective objects.
-If equivalences in $\mathcal{C}$ are detected by mapping out of compact projective objects, then the converse is true. \end{enumerate} \end{lemma} \begin{proof} (i) is essentially \cite{HTT}*{Proposition 5.5.7.2}.
-Consider a diagram $p \colon \mathcal{I} \to \mathcal{D}$ that has a colimit.
-If $G$ and $\Map_{\mathcal{C}}(x,\blank)$ both preserve $\mathcal{I}$-shaped colimits, then we have
+If equivalences in $\mathcal{C}$ are detected by mapping out of compact projective objects, then the converse is true. \end{enumerate} \end{cor}